mirisuzanne/mia/content/narrators/delusions.md

 But she'd point to Shakespeare, like you know, he doesn't say the F word even once!
-And I'd try to explain
+And I'd try to argue
 that _Much Ado About Nothing_
-at the time it was written
 is basically a single extended sex joke for three and a half hours.